Amejia481/Associate-Android-Developer-Certification/README.md

 - Toggle application logic based on preference values
   - [[Udacity Course] Developing Android Apps Lesson: Preferences](https://www.udacity.com/course/new-android-fundamentals--ud851)
 #### Enhanced System Integration
+>Extending applications to integrate with interfaces outside the core application experience through notifications and app widgets.
+This includes displaying information to the user through these elements and keeping that information up to date.
+Candidates should also understand how to provide proper navigation from these external interfaces into the application's main task, including appropriate handling of deep links.

 - Create an app widget that displays on the device home screen
   - [[Android Developers docs] about Widget][android_developers_about_widget]
   - [[TreeHouse Workshop] Widgets ][treehouse_widget_workshop]